localstack-samples/localstack-pro-samples/lambda-debug-mode/python/base-multiple-lambda-debug-mode/README.md

 The project ships with a Visual Studio Code debug launch config (see `.vscode/launch.json`).
 This configuration can be used to attach to the code in the Lambda function while it is executing.

-The following command used to first install the dependencies (e.g., `debugpy`), then deploy, and finally invoke the Lambda locally:
+The following command used to deploy and invoke the Lambda locally:

 ```
 make run